 Defendant Failing to Appear in Court

-Retain a Van Nuys Criminal Defense Lawyer
+Retain a Criminal Defense Lawyer

-It really doesn't change much that you had a bench warrant issued against you other than the fact they might be a little harsher on you because you're not doing what you're supposed to about the system.
+It doesn't change much that you had a bench warrant issued against you other than the fact they might be a little harsher on you because you're not doing what you're supposed to about the system.
 It might make getting a probationary sentence a little more difficult because you don't cooperate.
 Beyond that, the case pretty much stays frozen in time until they catch you or you turn yourself in.

 Reviewing Your Bench Warrant To Develop Best Strategy

 So, get in front of a criminal defense attorney.
 I have you come in.
 We talk about the case.
 We see where you were before the bench warrant.
 You know what, maybe you're in a better position now.
-Perhaps it's been an amount of time and you haven't gotten any new arrests.
+Perhaps it's been an amount of time, and you haven't gotten any new arrests.
 We can use that to help you.
 Maybe you didn't have a job or have many prospects since you got your criminal case – now you have a job.
-Maybe you didn't have a family – now you have a family.
+Perhaps you didn't have a family – now you have a family.

 These are the key things.
 Believe it or not, prosecutors and judges don't want you in the court system.
 They've got plenty of business, plenty of cases to deal with.
 So, if they think you're going to take care of business and you're not going to be a problem to them, then maybe they will give you a break, and that's up to your criminal defense attorney.
 I have you come in.
 We sit down and see where you're at now.

 We get a whole packet of mitigating circumstances together.
 So, not only do we take care of the bench warrant, but in one fell swoop, we also take care of your criminal case and get you the best resolution.
 We protect your rights, your record, and your freedom.
 So, the judges are very reasonable when it comes to these bench warrant cases.
 They will listen to reason, and if we can show them that you've got on the right path and you're going to do the right thing, then we'll be in the best possible position to resolve your bench warrant case.